 There are five pool dives in which you will learn all of the basic skills for diving.
 These 5 dives are condensed into 3 Saturday mornings from 8:30am to 11:30am.

-The academic portion (eLearning) depends upon an individual's speed when it comes to reading PADI suggests the course takes about 8 hours.
+The academic portion (eLearning) depends upon an individual's speed when it comes to reading.
+PADI suggests the course takes about 8 hours.

 Your certification is lifelong.
 You do not need to pay any fees, annual dues, nothing.
 We do highly recommend that you attend a review to get you back into the water and comfortable with your skills if you haven't been in the water for a while.

 PADI is the world's most common issuing agency of scuba certifications.
 So, yes.
 Our staff would not dive with a shop on vacation that did not recognize a PADI certification.
-With a combined 80 years of diving, none of us have seen a shop that would not recognize a PADI certification anywhere in the world (and we've been around!)
+With a combined century of diving, none of us have seen a shop that would not recognize a PADI certification anywhere in the world (and we've been around!)
 We have also never heard of such a thing happening.

 As a general rule, Open Water Diver unlocks a depth of 60 feet.
 Advanced OW extends that to 100 feet.
 The additional Deep Diver specialty opens up the 130 foot recreational dive limit.
-We have encountered shops that will take guests on dives who only have an Open Water certification over 60 feet but below 100 feet.
+We have encountered shops that will take guests on dives who only have an Open Water certification over 60 feet.
 For safety reasons, we do not recommend this practice (though it does occur.)

 Diving beyond 130 feet is definitely possible, however that is when it becomes much more technical due to the use of gas blending and staged decompression.
 Technical diving is in a category of its own and there are several certification agencies, including PADI, who offer it.
 Trinity Diving focuses solely on recreational diving (130 ft. max depth.)